andrewebling/HeartRevs/README.md

 * Improved error recovery - plenty of scope here!
 * Improve the UI/UX:
-  * Add rev-counter UI, to graphically depict the current heart rate as a percentage of the difference between resting heart rate and maximum heart rate.
   * Show a `UIActivityIndicator` while connecting to the Bluetooth peripheral, rather than ---.
   * Connect to the HRM with the highest RSSI (signal strength), rather than the first one discovered.
 * Add an `XCTest` targe and use the CoreBluetooth Mock library to comprehensively test: